huggingface/blog/README.md

 # The Hugging Face Blog Repository 🤗
-## How to get a responsive Thumbnail?
+## How to get a responsive thumbnail?
 1️⃣ Create a `1300x650` image

 2️⃣ Use [this template](https://github.com/huggingface/blog/blob/Documentation/assets/thumbnail-template.svg) and fill the content part.